RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 If your card is supporting VIF and it is still not working for you, maybe it is buggy and you need to unplug the card and then plug it again, or maybe you just need to reboot.
 Seems obvious but sometimes, if your card is frozen for some reason, it works.

+If your problem is happening only over 5Ghz networks, maybe is because your region is not set.
+Use command `iw reg get` to check what is configured, and `iw reg set XX` to set it where XX is your country code.
+Example: for Spain, the command is `iw reg set ES`.
+After setting it, check again using `iw reg get` and if is set ok, then try again to deauth on your 5Ghz target network.

 ____

 #### Can be the Evil Twin Captive Portal page be customized?
 How?